Emergence of Multi-Level Biological Systems

 electrons, positrons, and neutrinos.

-many of these particles joined into the stable sets of neutrons,
+many of these particles joined into small stable sets of

 next lightest nuclei: deuterium, lithium and beryllium.
 None

-of the other atomic elements, many of which are vital to life, existed
+of the heavier atomic elements, many of which are vital to

 - Deep inside these first-generation stars, gravitational